MechamJonathan/chirpy/README.md

 Welcome to Chirpy, a production-ready JSON API built with minimalistic tools in Go

 # Overview
-Chirpy is a high-performance HTTP web server written in Go, designed to demonstrate core backend development concepts using minimal dependencies.
+Chirpy is a high-performance HTTP web server written in Go.
 It features a production-ready JSON API with essential functionalities such as middleware, routing, logging, authentication, authorization, JWT-based security, and webhooks.

 # Features
 - Production-ready JSON API